 We found out over there that both of them have negative one over root six as the coefficient on px.

 And then, we know that since this is the one that points to B, we do not need to flip the phase on py to get a bond forming between py and HB.
-This is going to be a positive and then this one is going to be a negative for the reasons I just mentioned that we are going to need to flip that py contribution to sp squared of C, as compared to sp squared of B in order to get this positive lobe over here interacting with HC in that function.
+This is going to be a positive, and then this one is going to be a negative, for the reasons I just mentioned, that we are going to need to flip that py contribution to sp squared of C, as compared to sp squared of B, in order to get this positive lobe over here interacting with HC in that function.

 I am going to draw these functions in just a moment.

 Using these restrictions from quantum mechanics, we actually have coefficients on the spx and py orbitals that show how they go together.
 And the way in which these add up is similar to what we have seen over here.

 It is a little more complicated because both px and py contribute.
 Let me show you what they look like.
 This mathematical manipulation of these functions produces linear combinations that all three look the same as the symmetry of this problem would dictate.
 It is a three-fold symmetry type of problem.
 And this is our sp two orbital pointing toward B with this mathematical form.

 We have to flip around px so that the positive lobe of px contributes down here.
 We do not have to flip py.

-And we have different amounts of px and py in this hybrid wavefunction.
+And we have differing amounts of px and py in this hybrid wave function.
 But the math of the atomic orbitals guarantees that this form would be physically indistinguishable from this one over here.

 They would look exactly identical if I plotted a probability density isosurface.
 These two-dimensional pictures that we draw on the board are like slices through three-dimensional probability density isosurfaces.

 And then, we note that the py orbital is flipped around when we form sp squared of C.

 And that leads to this appearance.

-I would like to show you what one of these might look like if you calculated it from the math that we have developed here.
+I would like to show you what one of these might look like if you calculated it from the math that we have developed, here.

 I have actually got more work to do here in the next five minutes, so let's keep our concentration.

+Look at this orbital.
 This thing is a beautiful hybrid orbital.
 And I have calculated this with reference to a particular arbitrary molecule.

 That is a typical ball and stick representation of a molecule in 3D.
-You can see that the oxygen of the water molecule is colored red in there.
+You can see that the oxygen of the water molecule is colored red, in there.

 That is arbitrary.
 And then we have the hydrogens in white.
-And then I have a big positive lobe in blue here and then a smaller yellow lobe that is our negative lobe on this orbital here, which is an ad mixture of an s orbital with a p orbital.
+And then I have a big positive lobe in blue here and then a smaller yellow lobe that is our negative lobe on this orbital, here, which is an added mixture of an s orbital with a p orbital.

 I am not telling you the actual coefficients that went into this particular hybrid, but you can see how if I were to take a two-dimensional slice along the long axis of this hybrid orbital, it might look something like what we have drawn over there.
 Namely, with one nice large directed lobe, that can have good overlap with a hydrogen 1s orbital in order to give rise to a good two electron bond between hydrogen and boron.

 What we have now is a situation in which, as you go up in energy, you find three orbitals that are all at the same energy.

 These lines indicate places where we can put electrons.